PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 }
 ```

-Jobs are structs that hold the data they will need and they inherit from the `IJob` interface.
+Jobs are structs that hold the data they will work on and they inherit from the `IJob` interface.
 An interface is a bunch functions (or in our case just one function) that a class or struct that inherits from the interface has to implement.
 In this case `IJob` makes us implement the `Execute()` function, so that the JobSYstem can have a function to call when it should "run" or execute the job.
 We can treat the `Execute()` function it similar to the way we've treated the `Start()` function in the past.

 ```cs
 public static class JobDefs